 Shakespeare said, “the truth will out.”
 Eventually educated consumers will drive the price of these rare and beautiful gems up, but today they represent and incredible value.

-Fire and Ice has chosen only best most transparent rough diamond crystals to craft our magnificent “Bluaweiss” and “Premeire” collections.
+Fire and Ice has chosen only the best, most transparent rough blue fluorescence diamond crystals to craft our magnificent “Bluaweiss” and “Premeire” collections.